chloecinders/visual-refresh-compact-title-bar/README.md

     --vr-header-snippet-space: 230px !important;
     /* controls the space to the right of the window buttons, good if you are using themes like midnight which add padding to the bar */
     --vr-header-snippet-button-padding: 0 !important;
+    /* !DESKTOP SNIPPET ONLY!
+If set to none instead of flex, hides the window control buttons */
+    --vr-header-snippet-winbuttons: flex !important;
 }
 ```
 ### --vr-header-snippet-space cheat sheet